alexandreasilva/Movie_selection_page/README.md

-# Pagina de visualização de conteudo da Netflix
+# Netflix Content Preview Page
-## O que foi usado para o desenvolvimento
+## What was used for development
 - HTML
 - CSS
 - JavaScript
-#### O JavaScript foi usado para realizar a parte dos comando de manipulação do trailer do filme
+#### JavaScript was used to perform the command handling part of the movie trailer